modestAi/FXCalculator/README.md

 # CalculatorFX

-A calculator made using JavaFX and [jparsec](https://github.com/jparsec/jparsec)
+A calculator made using JavaFX and [jparsec](https://github.com/jparsec/jparsec).

+Here is a screenshot of the same, the mouse cursor although not visible in the screenshot was over the `=` which activated the css property:

 [![](https://i.postimg.cc/ht4QJZQH/image.png)](https://postimg.cc/tYf4w555)

+Here is the result after the operation: